ytmytm/c128-z80-8mhz/README.md

 ## 16MHZ?

 I tried using the 16MHz clock signal from VDC (pin 2) instead of dot clock.
-That works... a bit.

 The C128 will start, but CP/M won't boot.
 However all my simple tests passed.
 I suspect that memory access is still an issue and some of the memory writes fail.